Greek junta: Civil rights

 According to recent research based on new interviews with survivors, in the period from May to November 1973 this combination of interrogation techniques also included the repetition of songs that were popular hits of the time.
 These were played loudly and repeatedly from loudspeakers.
 These methods attacked the senses without leaving any visible traces and have been classified since as torture by international organisations.

 The cell of officer Spyros Moustaklis in EAT-ESA building.
-During a torture session, he suffered brain trauma and was left paralyzed.
+During a torture session, he suffered brain trauma and was left paralysed.

 Later President of Greece, Magistrate Christos Sartzetakis was discharged and imprisoned by the junta due to his investigation on Lambrakis' murder.

 According to a human rights report by Amnesty International, in the first month of the 21 April coup an estimated 8,000 people were arrested.
 James Becket, an American attorney and author of Barbarism in Greece, was sent to Greece by Amnesty International.
 He wrote in December 1969 that "a conservative estimate would place at not less than two thousand" the number of people tortured.

 The right of assembly was revoked and no political demonstrations were allowed.
 Surveillance on citizens was a fact of life, even during permitted social activities.
-That had a continuously chilling effect on the population who realized that, even though they were allowed certain social activities, they could not overstep the boundaries and delve into or discuss forbidden subjects.
-This realization, including the absence of any civil rights as well as maltreatment during police arrest, ranging from threats to beatings or worse, made life under the junta a difficult proposition for many ordinary citizens.
+That had a continuously chilling effect on the population who realised that, even though they were allowed certain social activities, they could not overstep the boundaries and delve into or discuss forbidden subjects.
+This realisation, including the absence of any civil rights as well as maltreatment during police arrest, ranging from threats to beatings or worse, made life under the junta a difficult proposition for many ordinary citizens.
 Photography by ordinary citizens was banned in public locations.

 The junta allowed citizens to participate in ordinary societal events such as rock concerts.
 However, citizens lived in extreme fear, as any behaviour that the junta disapproved of, coupled with the complete absence of any civil rights or freedoms, could easily result in torture, beatings, exile or imprisonment, and the labelling of the victims as anarcho-communists.
 The absence of a valid code of jurisprudence led to the unequal application of the law among the citizens and to rampant favouritism and nepotism.
 Absence of elected representation meant that the citizens' stark and only choice was to submit to these arbitrary measures exactly as dictated by the junta.
 The country had become a true police state.
 Thousands were jailed for political reasons by the dictatorship and thousands were forced into exile.
 More than 10,000 were estimated to have been arrested in the first few days after the coup.

 Complete lack of press freedom coupled with nonexistent civil rights meant that continuous cases of civil rights abuses could neither be reported nor investigated by an independent press or any other reputable authority.
 This led to a psychology of fear among the citizens during the Papadopoulos dictatorship, which became worse under Ioannidis.